 Quality Factor (Q)

-The quality factor (referred to simply as “Q”) is a dimensionless value that determines the ratio of the centre/resonant frequency to the bandwidth of the filter.
+The quality factor (referred to simply as “Q”) is a dimensionless value that determines the ratio of the centre/resonant frequency to the filter's bandwidth.

 Q = fC / BW = √fHfL / fH – fL